The Extrusion of Acetal Core Mandrel at Six Sigma Quality Levels

 Although the basic manufacturing concept has not changed substantially, extrusion technologies have indeed advanced and allowed for higher quality levels to support modern interventional technologies.
 Examples would include low-profile braid reinforced tubing for structural heart catheters and for electrophysiology catheters for cardiac mapping and the delivering of ablative energy to cardiac tissue.

 Medical technology contract manufacturers need to continuously improve production efficiency to remain competitive.
-With increasingly tighter tolerance specifications driven by 6 Sigma quality initiatives, however, such efficiency gains are more challenging to maintain.
+With increasingly tighter tolerance specifications driven by lean six Sigma quality initiatives, however, such efficiency gains are more challenging to maintain.
 Some level of variation pervades every extrusion process.
 Control of this variation is required for tight tolerance, nearly defect free extrusion.
-Maintaining a stable process on target dimensions and systematically reducing process variation are keys to achieving 6 Sigma targets.
+Maintaining a stable process on target dimensions and systematically reducing process variation are keys to achieving six Sigma targets.

 At Spectrum Plastics Group, we look at process capability Cpk, and process performance Ppk indices to evaluate our Acetal core mandrel extrusion process output.
 Cpk accounts for the variation within subgroups but does not account for variation drifts between subgroups.
 Ppk accounts for the overall variation of all measurements taken including variation within subgroups and between them.

 The relationships between the Cpk indices, sigma levels, process yields, and upper & lower specification limits (USL, LSL) are shown in the table below.
 If Cpk equals to 1 or 3 Sigma, it means that process has high risk and it could be out of control at any time.
 A Cpk of 1.33 or 4 Sigma is the typical target for medical device components yet the medical device industry is pushing towards achieving a Cpk of 1.66 or 5 Sigma.
-If Cpk is 2, it means the process is under control and at a 6 Sigma level.
-Targeting a 6 Sigma level is essentially aiming for a process that is 99.9997% free of defects.
+If Cpk is 2, it means the process is under control and at a six Sigma level.
+Targeting a six Sigma level is essentially aiming for a process that is 99.9997% free of defects, or under 300 defects per million opportunities (DPMO).

 Through extensive process optimization and design of experiments (DOE), Spectrum Plastics offers Acetal core mandrel with guaranteed tolerance levels.
 Our process capability indices are shown in the table to the right: